Lispl-Wicht/Portaclish/README.md

 For **beginners**, however, those configs may be overwhelming.
 That’s why *this repo exists*: for pedagogical purposes and less advanced needs, as a **useful, portable starting point**.

-The provided `init.el` is surely optimisable, but it works — at least on my system (Debian Linux 13).
+The provided `init.el` is surely optimisable, but it works — at least on my system (Debian Linux 13, and also on Windows 10, [as I figured out](emacs-sbcl-windows.md)).
 Packages are managed with `use-package`, and while this isn’t a full USB-stick-based environment, the configuration is portable between fixed installations on Linux, macOS, and Windows.

 ---